 After discovering the nearest home winemaking club was 45 minutes away in Sonoma, Bob Bennett placed an ad in Sonoma County's local newspaper, The Press Democrat, inviting people to his home to discuss their winemaking and grape growing experiences.
 Seven people accepted Bob's invitation, and on September 27, 1995 GENCO - Garage Enologists of North County was born.

-GENCO offers a number of events for the members throughout the year, such as group winemaking barrel project, a summer picnic, post-harvest party, Christmas party, wine & dine dinners at member's homes, wine competition and awards dinner, winemaking seminars, and a barrel steam-cleaning day at a local winery.
+GENCO offers a number of events for the members throughout the year, such as group winemaking barrel project, a summer picnic, post-harvest party, christmas party, wine & dine dinners at member's homes, wine competition and awards dinner, winemaking seminars, and a barrel steam-cleaning day at a local winery.
 Members have also organized wine tasting trips to other grape growing regions in California and beyond.

 In 2009, our website, gencowinemakers.com was established which offers a wide variety of information for amateur winemakers and grape growers.
 GENCO had a monumental year in 2011 as it formed a governing Board of Directors and held its inaugural Amateur Winemaking Competition where 96 wines were entered.
 Members are beginner and experienced winemakers and many are beginner and experienced grape growers.
 In January, The Press Democrat featured an article about GENCO and its founder, Bob Bennett.
 Since then, there has been a substantial interest in amateur winemaking and we now have over 100 members throughout Sonoma County with several members from Napa, Mendocino and Marin counties.
-Our membership had grown so that the Healdsburg Library could no longer accommodate the number of members at our meetings and a larger venue was sought in 2012.
+Our membership had grown so that the Healdsburg Library could no longer accommodate the number of members and a larger venue was sought in 2012.
 For a number of years GENCO's membership had not represented just the "North County" of Sonoma County.
-Therefore, in January 2018 the membership revised the bylaws and changed the name to GarageEnologists of soNomaCOunty, with GENCO remaining the acronym.
+Therefore, in January 2018 the membership revised the bylaws and changed the name to GarageEnologists of SoNomaCOunty, with GENCO remaining the acronym.
 With a revised name, a new logo was designed to incorporate Sonoma County, keeping the original theme of a garage with a wine barrel.

-In July 2021 meetings resumed in-person.
+In July 2021 we resumed gatherings in-person.
 Sonoma County COVID Guidelines were updated in August allowing meetings indoors and unmasked.
 Members were asked to show proof of vaccination.
-We believed an unmasked meeting would be ideal and began this practice in August.
+We believed an unmasked environment would be ideal and began this practice in August.
 GENCO maintained a record of those vaccinated so members would feel comfortable returning to a safe environment that provided additional space between tables and as much air circulation as possible.
-In 2022, GENCO and the Sonoma County Harvest Fair established a partnership managing the Sonoma County Harvest Fair Amateur Wine Competition.
-Members collect and organize wines for judging and distribute the wine glasses to the judging tables for evaluation.

 Garage Enologist of North County